gaqzi/reflections/til/python/attribute_delegation_in_composition.md

 ```

 This snippet is exactly the same as before and the only thing that was added here is the `__getattr__` method in the `Car` class.
 Whenever you'll try to access an attribute or a method on an instance of the `Car` class, the `__getattr__` will intervene.
 It'll first look for the attribute in the instance of the `Car` class and if it can't find it there, then it'll look for the attribute in the instance of the `Engine` class; just like type inheritance.
-So you can now use the classes as follows:
+This will work in case of method access as well.
+So now you can use the classes as below:

 ```python